 - Expenses: 0.20%, or $20 annually for every $10,000 invested

-The Invesco QQQ Trust (QQQ, $294.53) is the fund that started it all.
-The fund kicked off in March 1999 – seemingly unfortunate timing for its first few years, given the dot-com bubble bust that happened shortly thereafter.
-But long-term investors aren't complaining … and neither is Invesco, which has watched assets blossom, especially over the past few years.
+The QQQ came to life in March 1999 – unfortunate timing for its first few years, given the dot-com bubble bust that happened shortly thereafter, but given the returns we outlined above, long-term investors aren't exactly complaining.

-"At the end of the third quarter of 2010, QQQ had $22 billion in assets according to CFRA's First Bridge ETF database," writes Todd Rosenbluth, head of ETF & Mutual Fund Research at CFRA.
+"At the end of the third quarter of 2010, QQQ had $22 billion in assets according to CFRA's First Bridge ETF database," says Todd Rosenbluth, head of research at VettaFi.
 "The fund grew to $38 billion three years later, but was still at the same mark at the end of the third quarter of 2016 before taking off.
-By the end of September 2018, QQQ assets doubled to $74 billion and as of early September 2020, the fund's asset base exceeded $140 billion before closing the quarter with $137 billion.
+By the end of September 2018, QQQ assets doubled to $74 billion and as of early September 2020, the fund's asset base exceeded $140 billion before closing the quarter with $137 billion."

 As for its innards, the QQQ ETF is a simple index fund that tracks the Nasdaq-100.
-That means at the moment, it's 48% invested in information technology, 19% each in consumer discretionary and telecommunications, 6% in health care, 5% in consumer staples and the rest peppered between industrials and utilities.
+That means at the moment, it's 50% invested in information technology, 16% each in consumer discretionary and telecommunications, 7% in healthcare, 6% in consumer staples, and the rest peppered among industrials, utilities and energy.

-Top holdings include familiar tech names such as Apple (AAPL, 13.6% of assets) and Microsoft (MSFT, 10.7%), but also consumer giant Amazon.com (AMZN, 11%), and telecommunications stocks Alphabet (about 7% spread between its GOOG and GOOGL shares) and Facebook (FB, 4%).
+Top holdings include familiar tech names such as Microsoft (MSFT, 12% of assets) and Apple (AAPL, 12%), but also telecommunications stock Alphabet (about 7% spread between its GOOG and GOOGL shares), consumer giant Amazon.com (AMZN, 6%) and industrial play Tesla (TSLA, 4%).

-It's a little misleading to call the Nasdaq-100 a broad-market index because there are so many areas of the broad market that are quiet or downright missing in QQQ.
-But it's not a wholesale tech ETF, either.
+It's not quite accurate to call the Nasdaq-100 a broad-market index because there are so many areas of the market that are quiet or downright missing in QQQ.
+But it's not a wholesale technology ETF, either.

 It is what it is, mostly for better than for worse.